dotnet/orleans/src/Documentation/Advanced-Concepts/Interceptors.md

 title: Interceptors
 ---

+# Interceptors

 Orleans provides a way to intercept grain invocation calls and inject an arbitrary application logic into the invocation path.
 We currectly support only client side pre-call inteceptors.

 ## Client side interceptors